Mitoooooooopo/CBattle-bd-/README.md

-# Thanks Hiboman for letting me use Battle UX code from his battle system for this project. majority of python code is taken from his battle package for temporarily use

 # CBattle
 it's a Battle system for ballsdex made in C Currently it's not recommended to use it on any production bots